GuilhermeRossato/vivo-router-data-extractor/README.md

---include <prefix>  Excludes all variables not specified from the output by their starting text, case insensitive --save <file>       Writes the program output (except logs) to a specified file by its path --save <folder>     Creates a file named with the current date at the specified folder and writes the output to it --append <file>     Append the output of the program to the end of a file, adding to it without rewriting it
+--include <prefix>  Excludes all variables not specified from the output by their starting text, case insensitive --save <file>       Writes the program output (except logs) to a specified file by its path --save <folder>     Creates a file named with the current date at the specified folder and writes the output to it --append <file>     Append the output of the program to the end of a file, adding text to it
 ```

 ## Environment Configuration

-The program has some fixed variables that can be configured by creating an `.env` file on the project root or by setting environment variables.
+The program has some fixed variables that can be configured by using an `.env` file on the project root or by setting environment variables.

 The `ROUTER_USERNAME` and `ROUTER_PASSWORD` variables are used to login on the router and are required.
 The `ROUTER_HOST` variable can be used to change the router host from the default (192.168.15.1).